General meaning

 ⌄

-This archetype embodies how a personal quality, a talent, a delicate attention can spread on a group scale.
-We are no longer just in one-on-one relationships, but in a form of relational generosity that makes a space softer for all.
+This archetype embodies how a personal quality, a talent, or a delicate attention can spread on a group scale.
+We are no longer just in one-on-one relationships, but in a form of relational generosity that softens the space for all.
 The challenge is to remain sincere, not to turn grace into a mere facade, nor benevolence into a meaningless social obligation.

 Shadow work